nickkohrn/PlanetarySystemStackerLauncher/README.md

 I included the script in the repository so that you can see what steps occur during the installation and launch procedures.
 The script was heavily inspired by this [post](https://www.cloudynights.com/topic/753290-planetarysystemstacker-installation-issues/?p=13545836) from _mdolenga_ in a Cloudy Nights thread.

+If you prefer to discard the macOS application which comes bundled in the download, you can use the `pss.sh` script to launch PlanetarySystemStacker.
+Simply rename `pss.sh` to `pss.command`.
+Then, you can double-click on `pss.command` when you want to launch PlanetarySystemStacker.
+If you choose to use the bundled `PlanetarySystemStackerLauncher.app`, then you can place it into your dock for easy access.